DataScientest/exam_Bash_MLOps/README.md

 - c : create the archive
 - x : extract the archive
-- f : use the file given as a parameter
+- f : use the specified file as a parameter
 - v : enable verbose mode.

 > Unzip the archive using the following command: